-Dr. Patrick Willis works as a general internist in Athens, GA.
-Dr. Willis attended medical school at Georgia Regents University, Medical College of Georgia.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Patrick Willis is a physician who specializes in general internal medicine.
+He studied medicine at Georgia Regents University, Medical College of Georgia.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments

 Medicare Patient Age